xraypy/xraylarch/doc/xafs/diffkk.rst

    :synopsis: Differential Kramers-Kronig transforms

-An input XAFS spectra is used to generate energy-dependent, anomlous scattering factors.
+An input XAFS spectra is used to generate energy-dependent, anomalous scattering factors.
 This is used to improve upon the bare atom anomalous scattering factors of :cite:ts:`Cromer_Liberman`, :cite:ts:`Chantler`, and others near the absorption edge.

-Since XAFS is sensitive to the atomic environment of the resonant atom (through the variations of the absorption coefficient), the scattering factors from the differential KK ttransform will also be sensitive to the local atomic structure of the resonant atom.
+Since XAFS is sensitive to the atomic environment of the resonant atom (through the variations of the absorption coefficient), the scattering factors from the differential KK transform will also be sensitive to the local atomic structure of the resonant atom.
 These scattering factors, which are sensitive to chemical state and atomic environment, may be useful for many x-ray scattering and imaging experiments near